Susi Kentikian: 2008–2010

-Kentikian successfully defended her titles against Sarah Goodson of the Philippines by a third-round technical knockout on 29 February 2008.
+Kentikian successfully defended her titles against Sarah Goodson by a third-round technical knockout on 29 February 2008.
 Goodson, who had fought almost exclusively in lower weight classes before, was overpowered by Kentikian and the referee ended the fight after a series of body punches in round three.
-In her next title defense on 10 May 2008, Kentikian beat Mary Ortega from the United States with a first-round technical knockout.
+In her next title defense on 10 May 2008, Kentikian beat Mary Ortega with a first-round technical knockout.
 Ortega, who had previously fought against well-known opponents such as Elena Reid and Hollie Dunaway, was knocked down twice by straight right hands during the first 90 seconds of the fight.
 When Kentikian had Ortega pinned against the ropes again, the referee stepped in shortly before the end of round one.
 The quick stoppage came as a surprise to many, including television commentator Halmich, who had expected a hard-fought bout.

-In her next title defense on 29 August 2008, Kentikian met Hager Finer of Israel, Halmich's last opponent before retiring.
+In her next title defense on 29 August 2008, Kentikian met Hager Finer, Halmich's last opponent before retiring.
 Following a close opening round, the boxing match turned into a brawl and Finer scored during the first half of the fight.
 From round five onwards, Kentikian managed to take over the bout by landing the cleaner punches and she won by unanimous decision.
-On 5 December 2008, Kentikian faced Anastasia Toktaulova of Russia, the reigning GBU Flyweight Champion, although the GBU title was not on the line.
+On 5 December 2008, Kentikian faced Anastasia Toktaulova, the reigning GBU flyweight champion, although the GBU title was not on the line.
 During the uncharacteristic tactical fight, Kentikian managed to control her opponent from the middle of the ring in most of the rounds.
 The three judges all scored the bout in favor of Kentikian.
 In December 2008, she was named Germany's female boxer of the year for the first time.
 In addition, she won the WBA Best Female Boxer award for 2007–08.